 Serving Sedgwick County

 Sedgwick County Emergency Communications is the primary answering point for 9-1-1 calls in Sedgwick County and provides dispatch services for the Sedgwick County Sheriff's Office, Sedgwick County Fire Department, and Sedgwick County Emergency Medical Service.
-Additionally, they provide dispatch services for the Wichita Police and Fire Departments, as well as outlying municipalities including: Andale, Bel Aire, Benton, Cheney, Clearwater, Colwich, Derby, Eastborough, Garden Plain, Goddard, Haysville, Kechi, Maize, Mt.
+Additionally, they provide dispatch services for the Wichita Police and Fire Departments, as well as outlying municipalities including: Andale, Bel Aire, Bentley, Cheney, Clearwater, Colwich, Derby, Eastborough, Garden Plain, Goddard, Haysville, Kechi, Maize, Mt.
 Hope, Park City and Valley Center.

 Classification of Emergency Calls